Skip to content

 Before you can share recordings, your Speakr instance must meet two critical requirements.
 First, it must be accessible via HTTPS with a valid SSL certificate.
 Second, it must be reachable from the internet with a proper domain name or public IP address.

 These requirements exist because share links need to be accessible to recipients who don't have accounts and may be accessing from anywhere.
 A local network installation or non-HTTPS setup cannot generate shareable links - the share button will either be disabled or display an error message explaining that sharing requires a secure, internet-accessible connection.
-If you're running Speakr internally without SSL or public access, you'll need to work with your IT team to set up proper HTTPS and internet routing before the sharing feature becomes available.
+If you're running Speakr internally without SSL or public access, you'll need to work with your IT group to set up proper HTTPS and internet routing before the sharing feature becomes available.

 Share Recording Modal